cvhbsk/streamlit_chatbot/README.md

 ## 📝 Project Summary

-This project implements a multi-step, **stateful technical support chatbot** using Streamlit.
-It is designed to efficiently triage hardware issues by guiding the user through a refinement process, automatically diagnosing the root cause using a keyword-based database, suggesting an immediate action, and providing a final form for case escalation to a human agent.
+This project implements a multi-step, **stateful technical support chatbot** using Streamlit and the Gemini API.
+It is designed to efficiently triage hardware issues by guiding the user through a problem refinement process, automatically diagnosing the root cause, suggesting immediate actions, and providing a final form for case escalation to a human agent only if the suggested actions fail.

 The core goal is to minimize human agent workload by resolving clear issues or collecting complete diagnostic information for complex cases.